Digital-Logic/Javascript-InterviewQuestions/src/TimeComplexity.md

 ## Linear Logarithmic Time Complexity O(n log n)

 Any algorithm that uses a divide and conquer approach, will have a logarithmic component to it’s time complexity.
 For example, quick sort, and merge sort both have a runtime of O(n log n).
 Merge sort takes an array, and splits it into two sub arrays, it then takes both sub arrays and splits them.
 It continues this process, until each array contains only one element.
 Each iteration, we copy n elements into a new array, and we have to do this log n times.
 That’s how we get an n log n runtime.
-I won’t be going over the code for either sorting algorithms, because the code is fairly complex, and the subject deserves it’s own video.
+I won’t be going over the code for either sorting algorithms, because the code is fairly complex, and the subject deserves its own video.

 ## Exponent Time Complexity O(k^n)